 The food in this region is very different to the rest of the country.
 Traditionally northern families sit on the floor and eat around a ‘Khantoke’, a small circular table.
 Enjoy a meal of several northern dishes, along with a graceful show of northern Thai dancing, including the fingernail dance.

 When cooking, various local spices that enhance your health and physical well being are used as ingredients.
 Visit a local market to learn how to choose produce, and learn about the herbs and spices used in Thai cooking.
 Proceed to the school for your cooking class followed by lunch.

 Chiang Rai is home to Thailand’s six largest ethnic hill tribes.
 Visit the Hill Tribes Museum to become familiar with the etiquette and customs before visiting one.

 Here's a taste of some of our favourite hotels and resorts in Northern Thailand.

 Come in-store or send us an enquiry to help us find the best accommodation option for you.

-Are you planning your next trip to The North?
+Are you planning your next trip to Northern Thailand?
 Want to learn more about this destination?
 Or looking for ideas and inspiration for your next holiday?
-Here is where you can find our featured articles on The North.
+Here is where you can find our featured articles on Northern Thailand.